topquark22/morseR24/README.md

 There are two ways to enter test mode:

 1. Wire pin D7 to ground.
 When the Arduino is reset, the output will blink continuously every 1 second.
-This is useful if you are in a different room, for instance.

 If you hold down the button during the reset, then the button will act as a code key for manual input.

 2. In normal operation (D7 not wired to ground), you can enter test mode by holding down the button until the next loop starts.
 In this case, the button will act as a code key for manual input.
-To get out of test mode, you have to reset the Arduino.
+To get out of test mode, reset the Arduino.

 ## Circuit examples

+1. External device control

-Here is one way to wire up the Arduino.
-This is using an integrated board.
-In this circuit, the output drives the gate of a 2N7000 MOSFET (open drain configuration) which can then be used to control an external circuit.
+This example uses an integrated Nano V3 + nRF24L01 board.
+Here, the output drives the gate of a 2N7000 MOSFET in open drain configuration, that can then be used to control an external circuit.

 ![MOSFET board](img/mosfet-board.jpg)

+2. Tone generator

-The next circuit uses a 555 to generate a tone that is sent to an audio jack.
-The Morse signal is sent to pin 4 (active low reset) of the 555 to turn the tone on and off.
+An LM555 timer in astable mode generates a tone that is sent to an audio jack.
+The GPIO signal is sent to pin 4 (active low reset) of the 555 to turn the tone on and off.
 This configuration uses a regular Nano3 and external radio (not shown).

-If you just wanted a standalone Morse tone generator, you could use master mode and remove and disable the radio.
+It can be used in master mode (with or without radio) or slave mode.

 ![Tone generator](img/audio-board.jpg)